ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
 Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute that specifies how the filter text is applied to a target.

 There is also a desire to allow the [`ListOption` to contain complex content](https://github.com/ni/nimble/issues/1135).
 This could include content that also supplies some metadata that _could_ be used for filtering purposes.
-The current proposed API is meant to infrom _how_ the filter text is applied to a target, not _what_ the target is, so I suspect if we ever need to provide a means to the client to change what the target for the filter is, then that would be a different API.
+The current proposed API is meant to inform _how_ the filter text is applied to a target, not _what_ the target is, so I suspect if we ever need to provide a means to the client to change what the target for the filter is, then that would be a different API.

 #### More filter modes